DarthKoder/Hunter-Kitchen-Designs/README.md

     * This has been reduced down and been place in the center to flow with the layout of the rest of the page.
     * I have used the same "El Messiri" font for this to compliment the logo as well as stand out againg the majority "Exo" font that has been used throughout the site.
     * It contains a dropdown menu for the kitchen related items for ease of use and user expreience.
-    * I have used the same colour co-ordination with the teal like #009494 as the highlighted "active" page, whilst having the mouse hover turn the text to the teal #009494 but in the dropdown menus a background colour of dark grey #3b3b3b will also appear.
+    * I have used the same colour co-ordination with teal as the highlighted "active" page, whilst having the mouse hover turn the text to the teal colour but in the dropdown menus a background colour of onyx will also appear.
 This is to make the user aware of what page they are on and also actively see what page they are potectially going to next when hovering over, this hover change does not work on the page currently active.
     * I removed the navbar toggler and navigation bar when viewed on a smaller screen and put in a sidebar navigation for this function.
     * Includes links to the logo, home page, gallery, and sign-up page.
     * It is identical in design across the pages.